 A different perspective

-Here on The Value Perspective, as we have observed in pieces such as End of story, we are wary of easy explanations and simple narratives because they only highlight one possible version of the future when, of course, there are so many others that could each play out instead.
+Here on The Value Perspective, we are wary of easy explanations and simple narratives because they only highlight one possible version of the future when, of course, there are so many others that could each play out instead.

 Nevertheless, we cannot help but be struck by the near-coincidence that, last year, not only did 87% of UK active funds underperform the index but, as the following chart shows, 91% of all funds under management in Morningstar’s UK All Companies sector had a greater than 50% bias to growth (as opposed to value).